aaronspring/test_website/index.md

 Such submissions need to be commited in git with [`git lfs`](https://git-lfs.github.com/).

-After the competition, the code for training must be made public, so the competition maintainers will check the requirements of data timing use.
-The prizes will be distributed for the top 3 requirements-complying contributions at the end of the competition.
+After the competition, the code for training must be made public, so the organizers and peer review can check the [rules](#rules).
-During the competition the organizers may ask top listed participants to provide access to their training pipeline.
 Please indicate the resources used (number of CPUs/GPUs, memory, platform; see [examples](#examples)) in your scripts/notebooks to allow reproducibility.
-Submissions, which cannot be independently reproduced by the organizers after the competition ends, cannot win prizes, see [rules](#rules)
+Submissions, which cannot be independently reproduced by the organizers after the competition ends, cannot win prizes, see [rules](#rules).

 ## Data